Professional services agreement

 15.3 Any reference to mediation shall be made in accordance with the Model Mediation Procedures of the Centre for Effective Dispute Resolution (CEDR).
 The mediation shall be conducted by a single mediator appointed by the parties or, if the parties are unable to agree on the identity of the mediator within fourteen (14) days after the date of the request that the dispute be resolved by mediation, or if the person appointed is unable or unwilling to act, the mediator shall be appointed by CEDR on the application of either Party.
 The mediation shall be conducted in English at the offices of CEDR in London.
 The Mediation Agreement referred to in the Model Mediation Procedure shall be governed by, and construed and take effect in accordance with the substantive law of England and Wales.
 Mediation is without prejudice to the rights of the parties to injunctive relief or to the rights of the parties in any future proceedings.
 A copy of the ADR Notice shall be sent to CEDR, and the parties agree that mediation will start no later than one calendar month after the date of the ADR Notice.

-15.4 If the parties agree to accept the recommendations of the mediator, or otherwise reach an agreement on a matter in dispute, such agreement shall be set out in writing, and, once it is signed by authorised representatives of the parties shall be binding and shall be implemented by each Party in accordance with its terms.
+15.4 If the parties agree to accept the recommendations of the mediator, or otherwise reach an agreement on a matter in dispute, such agreement shall be set out in writing, and, once it is signed by authorized representatives of the parties shall be binding and shall be implemented by each Party in accordance with its terms.

 16.1 Notices.
 All notices served by either Party under this Agreement shall be in writing, sent by facsimile or first-class registered or recorded delivery post to the address of the relevant Party as set out in the relevant Statement of Work.